 - We have sighting in at the range upon arrival and orientation meetings the first night.
 Often a Game Warden will join us for our evening meal and you will gain a world of insight from his experience.
 After dinner, we review recent game camera pictures, and explain how to judge the size of a bear, shot placement and share many tips.

 - Our stands are comfortable and safe, 15 foot steel ladder stands certified by the Treestand Manufacturer’s Association.
-We require safety straps and have plenty available if you do not have one.
+We require safety harnesses and have plenty available if you do not have one.